 The 1940 Statement of Principles on Academic Freedom and Tenure ("1940 Statement") and other AAUP policy documents, notably the Recommended Institutional Regulations, speak to the termination of tenured appointments.
-"Probably because it was formulated by both administrators and professors, all of the secondary authorities seem to agree [the 1940 Statement] is the most widely-accepted academic definition of tenure."
-Krotkoff v.
+"Probably because it was formulated by both administrators and professors, all of the secondary authorities seem to agree [the 1940 Statement] is the most widely-accepted academic definition of tenure" (Krotkoff v.
 Goucher College, 585 F.2d 675, 679 (4th Cir.
-1978).
-The 1940 Statement provides: "After the expiration of a probationary period, teachers . . . should have permanent or continuous tenure, and their service should be terminated only for adequate cause . . . or under extraordinary circumstances because of financial exigencies."
-1940 Statement at 15.
+1978)).
+According to the 1940 Statement, "After the expiration of a probationary period, teachers . . . should have permanent or continuous tenure, and their service should be terminated only for adequate cause . . . or under extraordinary circumstances because of financial exigencies" (15).

-B. Faculty With Term Contracts
+B. Faculty with Term Contracts

 Many faculty members have "term contracts," which are for one semester or one year.
 Faculty members who have term contracts can include contingent faculty, part-time faculty, and individuals on probation for tenure.
-Such non-tenured faculty ordinarily have a protected property right to continued employment during the life of their contract, and, if a public employee, a concurrent right to due process protections if they are subject to dismissal during the period of their employment contract.
-These types of employment relationships are typically governed by letters of appointment, university, and department policies, and potentially, the faculty handbook.
+Such nontenured faculty ordinarily have a protected property right to continued employment during the life of their contract, and, if a public employee, a concurrent right to due-process protections if they are subject to dismissal during the period of their employment contract.
+These types of employment relationships are typically governed by letters of appointment, university, and department policies, and, potentially, the faculty handbook.

 Section 3.
-What is a Faculty Handbook4?
+What Is a Faculty Handbook4?

 Faculty members are governed by a complex system of rules and standards.
-In general, a faculty handbook 1) informs faculty about university5 administrative procedures, legal compliance with federal regulations, i.e., including policies on harassment and non-discrimination, and employment-related matters (i.e., policies and procedures on job security and dismissal).
+In general, a faculty handbook 1) informs faculty about university5 administrative procedures, legal compliance with federal regulations (including policies on harassment and nondiscrimination, and employment-related matters (that is, policies and procedures on job security and dismissal).
 Faculty handbooks may also reference applicable collective bargaining agreements.